USS Lexington (CV-2): Preliminary actions

-Both Task Forces needed to refuel, but TF 17 finished first and Fletcher took Yorktown and her consorts northward toward the Solomon Islands on 2 May.
+Both task forces needed to refuel, but TF 17 finished first, and Fletcher took Yorktown and her consorts northward toward the Solomon Islands on 2 May.
 TF 11 was ordered to rendezvous with TF 17 and Task Force 44, the former ANZAC Squadron, further west into the Coral Sea on 4 May.
 The Japanese opened Operation Mo by occupying Tulagi on 3 May.
 Alerted by Allied reconnaissance aircraft, Fletcher decided to attack Japanese shipping there the following day.
 The air strike on Tulagi confirmed that at least one American carrier was in the vicinity, but the Japanese had no idea of its location.
-They launched a number of reconnaissance aircraft the following day to search for the Americans, but without result.
+They launched reconnaissance aircraft the following day to search for the Americans, but without result.
 One H6K flying boat spotted Yorktown, but was shot down by one of Yorktown's Wildcat fighters before she could radio a report.
 US Army Air Forces (USAAF) aircraft spotted Shōhō southwest of Bougainville Island on 5 May, but she was too far north to be attacked by the American carriers, which were refueling.
 That day, Fletcher received Ultra intelligence that placed the three Japanese carriers known to be involved in Operation Mo near Bougainville Island, and predicted 10 May as the date of the invasion.
 It also predicted airstrikes by the Japanese carriers in support of the invasion several days before 10 May.
 Based on this information, Fletcher planned to complete refueling on 6 May and to move closer to the eastern tip of New Guinea to be in a position to locate and attack Japanese forces on 7 May.

 Another H6K spotted the Americans during the morning of 6 May and successfully shadowed them until 1400.
 The Japanese, however, were unwilling or unable to launch air strikes in poor weather or without updated spot reports.
 Both sides believed they knew where the other force was, and expected to fight the next day.
 The Japanese were the first to spot their opponents when one aircraft found the oiler Neosho escorted by the destroyer Sims at 0722, south of the strike force.
 They were misidentified as a carrier and a cruiser so the fleet carriers Shōkaku and Zuikaku launched an airstrike 40 minutes later that sank Sims and damaged Neosho badly enough that she had to be scuttled a few days later.
 The American carriers were west of the Japanese carriers, not south, and they were spotted by other Japanese aircraft shortly after the carriers had launched their attack on Neosho and Sims.